1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/Lysenko.md

 [^20]:“On  November 5, 1945, Lysenko first gave his paper, which denied  the existence of intraspecific competition among plants and  animals in nature”  (Medvedev and Lerner, p.
 105)

+[^21]:“How to explain why bourgeois biology values so highly the “theory”  of intraspecific competition?
+Because it must justify the fact that,  in the capitalist society, the great majority of people, in a period  of overproduction of material goods, lives poorly” (Medvedev and Lerner, p.
+107)